ArindamDutta02082001/Spring_Starter/08_Kafka ( implmented in major proj )/Readme.md

 // Describing topic
  .\bin\windows\kafka-topics.bat --describe --topic medium-events --bootstrap-server localhost:9092

+// listing all the topics present ./bin/windows/kafka-topics.bat --list --bootstrap-server localhost:9092

 // Producer Command - it will open a cli to enter messages for this topic .\bin\windows\kafka-console-producer.bat --topic medium-events --bootstrap-server localhost:9092

-// Consumer Command - t will open a cli which will show messages when producer hits enter ./bin/windows/kafka-console-consumer.bat --topic medium-events --from-beginning --bootstrap-server localhost:9092
+// Consumer Command - it will open a cli which will show messages when producer hits enter ./bin/windows/kafka-console-consumer.bat --topic medium-events --from-beginning --bootstrap-server localhost:9092

 </pre>